mehulkumar0909/Mehulkumar1803/README.md

 ## About Me

 Myself Mehulkumar Rajkumar Lakhadive (just call me Mehul), I am a dedicated and passionate Civil Engineering student pursuing an Integrated Dual Degree from IIT BHU.
 In my journey, I have actively engaged in research and projects that focus on enhancing structural analysis and health monitoring techniques.
 Through these experiences, I have not only honed my technical skills but also developed a deep fascination for the field.
-In extracurricular I spent my time on the ground as I am an athlete(400m sprint), I also sing and listen to different genres of music, Pop and Indie Pop being my favourtie.
+In extracurricular activites I spent my time on the ground as I am an athlete(400m sprint), I also sing and listen to different genres of music, Pop and Indie Pop being my favourtie.
+I am also new to gaming.
 </p>
 </div>